Appleseed/learn/docs/Portal/index.rst

 |stub-icon| `Administrator Guide`_
 ----------------------

-For site administrators that want to know how to install/update portals, import/export content, manage multiple sites.
+For site administrators that want to know how to administer portals, backup content, and manage multiple sites.

 |stub-icon| `Developer Guide`_
 ------------------